← Reference Deep-Dives Reference Deep-Dive · 11 min read

 Stage 1: Within-Culture Analysis

 Why this matters: If you start with cross-market comparison, you will unconsciously anchor to the themes you identified in your primary language (usually English) and look for confirmation in other markets.
 This produces false equivalence — themes that appear universal because you looked for them rather than because they emerged organically.
+The anchoring is invisible in the moment; researchers feel like they are testing a hypothesis when they are actually selecting evidence to fit one.

 Within-culture analysis should produce: